nicolaslopezj/searchable/README.md

 -- the row

--- The first checks if the column is equal to the word, -- if then it adds relevace*15 if(title = 'Sed' || title = 'neque' || title = 'labore', 300, 0) +
+-- The first checks if the column is equal to the word, -- if then it adds relevance * 15 if(title = 'Sed' || title = 'neque' || title = 'labore', 300, 0) +

--- The second checks if the column starts with the word, -- if then it adds relevace*5 if(title LIKE 'Sed%' || title LIKE 'neque%' || title LIKE 'labore%', 100, 0) +
+-- The second checks if the column starts with the word, -- if then it adds relevance * 5 if(title LIKE 'Sed%' || title LIKE 'neque%' || title LIKE 'labore%', 100, 0) +

--- The third checks if the column contains the word, -- if then it adds relevace*1 if(title LIKE '%Sed%' || title LIKE '%neque%' || title LIKE '%labore%', 20, 0) +
+-- The third checks if the column contains the word, -- if then it adds relevance * 1 if(title LIKE '%Sed%' || title LIKE '%neque%' || title LIKE '%labore%', 20, 0) +

 -- Repeats with each column